lfapac-open-source-evangelist/translation/OSPO-Survery-2023/0 start.md

 # 2023 Open Source Program Office (OSPO) Survey

-## Introduction

-The TODO Group and Linux Foundation Research are conducting a survey as part of a research project on the prevalence and outcomes of open source programs and similar open source initiatives operating across the globe.
-We are thankful for the support of Alibaba, CHAOSS, CyberTrust, Dynatrace, GitHub, InnerSource Commons, Kaiyuanshe, Open Infrastructure Foundation, Open Source Initiative, OpenChain, OpenSSF, and Salesforce as distributors of this survey.
+The TODO Group, together with Linux Foundation Research, Partner 1, is conducting a survey as part of a research project on the prevalence and outcomes of open source programs and similar open source initiatives operating across the globe.

 *This survey should take no more than 15 minutes of your time.*